compsb-unimi/VMetaD-tutorial/input.md

 FLUSH STRIDE=200
 ```
-We will have all the VMetaD quantities in `metad_data.dat`, the restraints data in `{rmsd,sphere}_restaint.dat`, the $$(x,y,z)$$ and $$(\rho,\theta,\varphi)$$ coordinates in `xyz_coord.dat` and `rtp_coord.dat`, respectively, and the reweighting CVs in `coord_rho.dat`.
+We will have all the VMetaD quantities in `metad_data.dat`, the restraints data in `{rmsd,sphere}_restaint.dat`, the $(x,y,z)$ and $(\rho,\theta,\varphi)$ coordinates in `xyz_coord.dat` and `rtp_coord.dat`, respectively, and the reweighting CVs in `coord_rho.dat`.

 ___PLEASE NOTE___: all the printing frequencies are synchronized with the VMetaD `PACE` (every 10 print we deposit 1 gaussian), and it should be synchronized also with trajectory printing (I personally suggest the same frequency used for gaussian deposition).
 This allows us to restart safely in case of issues and re-run or re-analyze with new CVs the run, if needed.

 ### Last advices before launching the simulation
 One issue that can be observed when launching when running VMetaD is the sudden interruption of the simulation with a cryptic error.
-Please check the position of the ligand: in most cases, the system reached $$(\rho,\theta,\varphi)=(0,0,0)$$, where the derivatives of the potential cannot be defined, and thus PLUMED sends an error.
+Please check the position of the ligand: in most cases, the system reached $(\rho,\theta,\varphi)=(0,0,0)$, where the derivatives of the potential cannot be defined, and thus PLUMED sends an error.
 Despite being annoying, this is perfectly normal, and does not invalidate the run.
 Please restart it from the previous checkpoint (save a checkpoint often!).

 Another consideration regarding the singularity of the reference frame is its position with respect to the actual binding site.
-In close proximity of it (let's say less than 2 sigmas in $$\rho$$) even an extremely small movement in any direction makes the ligand move of several sigmas in $$\theta$$ and $$\varphi$$, with the possibility of underestimation of the bias.
+In close proximity of it (let's say less than 2 sigmas in $\rho$) even an extremely small movement in any direction makes the ligand move of several sigmas in $\theta$ and $\varphi$, with the possibility of underestimation of the bias.
 This could imply the need of longer simulation times to fill up the basin.
-To limit this effect, we suggest to verify if the origin of the reference frame is farther that 2-3 sigmas in $$\rho$$ from the binding site (the perfect situation would be setting the origin in a point occupied by the host, at 4-5 Å from the binding site).
+To limit this effect, we suggest to verify if the origin of the reference frame is farther that 2-3 sigmas in $\rho$ from the binding site (the perfect situation would be setting the origin in a point occupied by the host, at 4-5 Å from the binding site).

 ### Launch!
 You can now run the VMetaD tutorial.
 We advice you to run it for (at least) 500 ns.
 In this example, we run it for 1 µs.